 You may be able to have your cancer monitored, instead of having second-line treatment straight away.
 For many men, prostate cancer is slow-growing and may not cause any problems or symptoms, even without treatment.
 The aim of monitoring is to avoid or delay treatment, and the side effects that treatment can cause.

-If you decide to have your prostate cancer monitored, your doctor and nurse will monitor you and your cancer closely for any changes.
-You will have regular PSA tests.
+If you decide not to have treatment straight away, your doctor and nurse will monitor you and your cancer closely for any changes.
+You'll have regular PSA tests.
 You may also have other tests and scans.

 If the tests show that your cancer is growing more quickly than expected, or if you have symptoms, talk to your doctor about starting second-line treatment.

 It’s unlikely that all of the treatments will be available to you.
 Several things affect which treatments are suitable, including:

 - where your cancer is

 - your PSA level and other test results